espejoserna/espejoserna/content/slides/philandfilm/semana-11.md

 <section>

-Today is your turn to do it your self
+Today is your turn to do it yourselves.
 </section>
 <section>